dkali/controller/README.md

 controller
 ==========

-Logitech F710 support for raspberry pi
+Logitech F710 support for Raspberry pi

 All you need to do is to
-1) connect F710 bluetooth receiver to rpi
+- connect F710 bluetooth receiver to rpi
-2) find your input device in the /dev/input additional info can be found here "cat /proc/bus/input/devices"
+- find your input device in the /dev/input additional info can be found here "cat /proc/bus/input/devices"
-3) update path to the input device in the .cpp file (if needed)
+- update path to the input device in the .cpp file (if needed)

+code compiled using gcc and tested on Raspbian OS